Gone Girl currently beats Panic Room 56–44

 The Verdict Director's Cut

-This matchup has 12 votes — still early.
+This matchup has 18 votes.
 The picture may shift as more people weigh in.

-The diary fabrication reveal — Pike's voice reading pages the audience trusted, the handwriting calculated rather than desperate — is Fincher weaponizing unreliable narration.
+Pike's performance shifting between vulnerability and control without announcing the difference — every scene calibrated to make the audience trust what they're seeing — is Fincher building tension from the gap between surface and intent.
 Panic Room never lies to the audience.
 Gone Girl makes complicity the point.
 The lead says being deceived is more engaging than being contained.

 The Numbers